alexs2112/MonoRogue/Roadmap.md

     * Might not be doable since it locks you out of input for a handful of frames, worth looking into

  * Tab to auto attack nearest enemy in range, to avoid having to repeatedly use the mouse when ranged
-    * A fire key of some sort ([f]?) to let you select an enemy from available enemies in sight to shoot at, default to pointing at the nearest one
+    * A fire key of some sort ([f]?) to let you select an enemy from available enemies in sight to shoot at, default to pointing at the one you last attacked, or the nearest one with the lowest health
+    * Right side of the fire screen should just show a list of enemies in sight with their health.
+You can cycle through them with direction input (or just a click)

  * Screenshots, Itch page